 Dogs and other pets may ride on a parade float, but every animal must be on a leash.
 These animals must remain on the float for the duration of the parade.

-Any animals walking in the parade and not riding on a float must have a muzzle or another safety precaution as approved by the Parade Committee.
-Each animal must have a designated handler.
+Any animals walking in the parade and not riding on a float must be on a leash and have a muzzle each animal must have a designated handler.
 These handlers MAY NOT serve as the walkers required for entries with open air riders.